Tambuwal

+Tambuwal (also known as Tambawal and Tambawel) is a town and Local Government Area on the A1 highway in Sokoto State, Nigeria.

 It has an area of 1,717 km^{2} and a population of 224,931 at the 2006 census.

 The postal code of the area is 850.

 History

 Tambuwal was founded by Muhammad Bukhari, a noted poet who was the son of Usman dan Fodio.
 He was the fief's first emir, and all its subsequent rulers descend from him.

-The current Sarkin Tambuwal is Buhari Dahiru Tambuwal.
+The current Sarkin Tambuwal is Alhaji Ahmed Dahiru Tambuwal, 18th Sarkin Tambuwal.

 Climate

 There is a wet season that is hot and oppressive and a dry season that is hot and partly cloudy throughout the year.

 Temperature

 The rising temperatures, heat waves, and extreme weather events that characterise Tambuwal's climate have an impact on social viability and affect different regions differently, emphasising the need for adaptation strategies.